garmeeh/next-seo/README.md

 **A note on Twitter Tags**

-Twitter will read the `og:title`, `og:image` and `og:description` tags for their card, this is why `next-seo` omits `twitter:title`, `twitter:image` and `twitter:description` so not to duplicate.
+Twitter will read the `og:title`, `og:image` and `og:description` tags for their card. `next-seo` omits `twitter:title`, `twitter:image` and `twitter:description` to avoid duplication.

 Some tools may report this an error.
 See [Issue #14](https://github.com/garmeeh/next-seo/issues/14)

 ### Default SEO Configuration

-`NextSeo` enables you to set some default SEO that will appear on all pages without needing to do include anything on them.
+`NextSeo` enables you to set some default SEO properties that will appear on all pages without needing to do include anything on them.
 You can also override these on a page by page basis if needed.

 To achieve this, you will need to create a custom `<App>`.
 In your pages directory create a new file, `_app.js`.
 See the Next.js docs [here](https://github.com/zeit/next.js/#custom-app) for more info on a custom `<App>`.